When Did the Miracle of the Andes Happen?

-The flight known as the Miracle in the Andes was scheduled to depart on October 12, 1972 from Montevideo, Uruguay, where 40 passengers were eagerly awaiting takeoff for Uruguayan Air Force Flight 571 en route to Santiago, Chile.
+The flight known as the Miracle of the Andes was scheduled to depart on October 12, 1972 from Montevideo, Uruguay, where 40 passengers were eagerly awaiting takeoff for Uruguayan Air Force Flight 571 en route to Santiago, Chile.

 Who Were the Passengers on Uruguayan Air Force Flight 571?